neil-berg/portfolio/src/posts/2019-04-15-a-counter-three-ways.md

 ---
-title: "A Counter Four Ways"
+title: "A Counter Three Ways"
-date: "2019-01-15"
+date: "2019-04-15"
-description: "A simple counter app served four ways: vanilla JS, React, React-Redux, and React-Context"
+description: "A simple counter app served three ways: vanilla JS, React, and React-Redux"
 ---

-## A Counter Four Ways
+## A Counter Served Three Ways

-**January 15, 2019**
+**April 15, 2019**

 When learning new languages, frameworks, and other tools to build apps, I find it helpful to have side-by-side code comparisons of how to execute a given task.
 It doesn't have to be fancy, a simple counter app will do.

-As such, this post will demonstrate how to create a counter app in four methods:
+As such, this post will demonstrate how to create a counter app in three methods:

 1. Library-free vanilla JS
-2. React with no state management
+2. React
-3. React with Redux state management
+3. React + Redux
-4. React with Context (+ Hooks) state management

 ### 1. Library-free vanilla JS

 Accessing the DOM using plain old JavaScript is as easy and necessary as ever right now.
-No need for bulky libraries like jQuery anymore, we can reach into and manipulate the DOM using a wealth of interfaces, perhaps most commonly the [Document API](https://developer.mozilla.org/en-US/docs/Web/API/Document).
+No need for bulky libraries like jQuery anymore, we can reach into and manipulate the DOM using a wealth of interfaces, critically the [Document API](https://developer.mozilla.org/en-US/docs/Web/API/Document).

 #### HTML